 My writing is not what “they” are looking for, I’m not subversive enough, I’m not edgy / current enough.

 I am not what they are looking for.
 I’m not a middle aged man with contacts from a privileged background.
-I’m not young, gifted and black.
 I don’t have a room of my own.
 I’m not, I’m not, I’m not…

-I can only be who I am, everybody else is taken.
+I can only be who I am, as powerhouse personal fitness trainer Jillian Michaels says “everybody else is taken.”
 And good writing taps into universal themes.
 I am human, writing about human experiences.
 I will be able to connect with other humans.
 That’s it.

 I don’t write well enough!